jackgray/narc_arch/docs/source/security.rst

 Key Management System (KMS)
 ----------------------------
+A central key management system will be employed to integrate with all cluster services requiring authentication.

+This will allow:
+   -  Automatic generation of keys during service installations that implement security.

 Hashicorp Vault Keystore
 -------------------------
 Reccommended KMS

+Hashicorp Vault is free to use as a self-hosted solution, and supported by all major clustering solutions.

 https://github.com/minio/kes/wiki/Hashicorp-Vault-Keystore

 -   Reputible
+-   Widely used and supported
 -   Self-hosted (more secure)
 -   Free
 -   Established/Good Support Community